kuty22/Kong-Flask_APIs-management/README.md

 This project is an example for a medium article about Kong Apis manager.<Link article>

-Kong is used to proxify APIs easely.
-In this example 3 flask rest api are up in the docker-compose.yml then I proxify their address with Kong and add multiple rules, one differents for each api.
+Kong is used to proxify APIs easily.
+In this example 3 flask rest apis are up in the docker-compose.yml.
+Their adresses are then proxified with Kong and multiple rules are added, one for each api.

-The kong part is a copy of the docker-compose propose by kong (link to offical kong docker repository) in wich I include the work of PGBI (link to his repository).
+The kong part is a copy of the docker-compose provided by kong (link to offical kong docker repository) in which I included the work of PGBI (link to his repository).

 ## Description